 A low water cutoff device is required when boiler is installed above radiation level or by certain state or local codes or insurance companies.
-Use a low water cutoff designed for water installations.
+Use low water cutoff designed for water installations.
 Electrode probe-type is recommended.
-The boiler has a pre-installed water temperature sensor.
+Purchase and install in tee in supply piping above boiler.